S-Dey/Udacity-Linux-Server-Configuration-Project/README.md

    $ sudo apt install python3
    ```

-2. After the installation og Python 3.6 has succeeded, install `pip3`.
+2. After the installation of Python 3.6 has succeeded, you'll have to install `pip3` to install certain packages later.
 To install it, run the following command:

    ```
    $ sudo apt install python3-pip